TheArturthur/CoppermindScraper/Cosmere/Purelake.md

  by  Bonnie Johnson  Scenery of the Purelake
 In the year 1173 three members of the [[Seventeenth Shard\|Seventeenth Shard]], [[Galladon\|Galladon]], [[Demoux\|Demoux]], and [[Baon\|Baon]], traveled to the Purelake, believing it to be the current location of [[Hoid\|Hoid]].
 To try and find him, they enlisted the help of a Purelaker, [[Ishikk\|Ishikk]], who traveled to the different Purelake villages over the span of five months.
 Unbeknownst to Ishikk, the trail he was following had been falsely laid by Hoid to distract and avoid the Seventeenth Shard members who were seeking him.
 As such, Ishikk was ultimately unsuccessful and unable to find any evidence of Hoid having been in the area.
 Later that year, the Purelake experienced the spread of an off-world illness, the common cold, which had been transmitted to the locals by either the Seventeenth Shard members or another [[Worldhopper\|worldhopper]].
+Kharbranth studied the plague, releasing information on their findings, in the end they declared that the plague was ultimately not deadly.

 ### The True Desolation
 In 1174, a group of criminals escaped from a jail on the northern edge of the Purelake.
 The [[Order of Skybreakers\|Skybreakers]] were called in to catch the escapees, who had broken out of the jail and fled.
 The Skybreaker acolytes were tasked with finding the criminals and bringing them to justice, with the exercise also testing their understanding of the law.